 Bazaarvoice adopted big data distributed architecture based on Hadoop & HBase to stream data from hundreds of millions of websites into its analytics system.

-Understanding this data would delineate the entire user flow which would help Bazaarvoice clients to study the user shopping behaviour.
+Understanding this data would delineate the entire user flow which would help Bazaarvoice clients to study user shopping behavior.

-On top of Cassandra, they built a custom service called Emo, which was intended to overcome the potential data consistency issues in Cassandra, also to guarantee ACID database operations.
+On top of Cassandra, they built a custom service called Emo, which was intended to overcome the potential data consistency issues in Cassandra in addition to guaranteeing ACID database operations.

 For the search use cases, ElasticSearch was picked with a flexible rules engine called Polloi to abstract away the indexing & aggregation complexities from the team that would use the service.